philou/philou.github.com/_pages/about-me.md

 Mainstream agile methods like Scrum or Kanban might get teams to collaborate better.
 It’s only through XP’s high technical standards and focus on merciless refactoring that a team can reap the business benefits of Continuous Delivery.

 I have successfully used merciless refactoring, continuous improvement and other XP practices in unforeseen contexts like remote work, R&D projects, and large teams.
-Today, I help teams to reach an effective and sustainable pace by adopting these practices, in their special context.
+Today, I help teams to reach an effective and sustainable pace by adapting these practices to their special context.

+I’m currently coaching at [Murex](http://www.murex.com) and [here's my resume](https://www.dropbox.com/s/1eyqcqmnp4y8oh8/cv%20philippe%20bourgau.pdf?dl=0).
+My style of coaching is about empowering anyone inject some change to the organization around them.

 Finally, I love doing side projects, from wannabe businesses to open source.

-I’m currently coaching at [Murex](http://www.murex.com) and [here's my resume](https://www.dropbox.com/s/1eyqcqmnp4y8oh8/cv%20philippe%20bourgau.pdf?dl=0).

 ## Side projects